angelicamacias/bash_scripting_tutorial/array/README.md

 ~ echo "${#x[@:1]}"
 4
 ```
--How to store the commands output in a normal variable?
+# How to store the commands output in a normal variable?

 For store a commands output in a normal variable we need follow this syntax